fergarciacode/Open_orbitron/Roadmap.md

 ## Future Goals
 Our vision is to evolve this into a comprehensive and highly interactive educational tool.
 The development is planned in phases:

+2D visualization.
+Orbitals and energies, add different notations and how do they relate to each other.

+3D: add model progression (progression in accuracy): so for example first model is bohr and last is Dirac-Fock, then add the intermediate models.
+For each model explain what theory and assumptions is using, what can explain and maybe its limits.

 ### Phase 1: 3D Visualization Core (Short-term)
 Goal: Transition the core atom visualization from 2D to a basic 3D model, enabling fundamental 3D interaction.